hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/2-git.md

   * **Unlike** BitKeeper, obviously!
 * **Fast**
   * Linus said "everything you ever do on a daily basis should take less than a second".
 * **Optimized for branching**
+  * Like Subversion, Git has 'easy branching'.
-  * In the Subversion age, developers 'were afraid of branching', so they didn't do it!
+  * In the CVS age, developers 'were afraid of branching', so they didn't do it!
   * Which was a very bad thing in a time where Continuous Delivery did not yet exist like we know it today.

 ---